uvilla/cmis_labs/docs/index.md

 ### Teaching material

-- Boundary Value Problems in FEniCS:
+- Boundary Value Problems in FEniCS

-- Image denoising using Tikhonov regularization
+- Image denoising

+- Constrained inverse problems

+- Analysis of the spectrum of the Hessian of inverse problem

+- Bayesian solution of inverse problems

 ### Acknowledgement